jrosen48/utk-homepage/content/post/2020-03-29-how-are-u-s-school-districts-responding-to-covid-a-first-look-at-12-500-districts-websites.md

 Another way I'm pursuing this is at a wider scale, but with a coarser lens.
 In particular, I tried to find out which U.S. districts had announcements, resources, or other information on their websites in light of COVID-19.

-The data, created by web-scraping all of the districts with URLs available through the [National Center for Education Statistics](https://nces.ed.gov/ccd/elsi/tableGenerator.aspx), is available here through the Open Science Framework: https://osf.io/2txjy/
+The data, created by web-scraping (code [here on GitHub](https://github.com/jrosen48/scraping-districts-covid ) all of the districts with URLs available through the [National Center for Education Statistics](https://nces.ed.gov/ccd/elsi/tableGenerator.aspx), is available here through the Open Science Framework: https://osf.io/2txjy/

-I accessed the data using web-scraping.
-That code is here on GitHub: https://github.com/jrosen48/scraping-districts-covid

 A cursory look at the data revealed a lot of variation between states (see below).
 Lighter colors indicate a higher proportion of districts in a state with announcements, resources, or other information on their websites related to COVID-19.
 For example, Virginia and Maryland have a high proportion of districts with information of some kind on their websites, whereas North Dakota and Utah have a lower proportion.
 States in gray have no data (an issue I discuss a bit below).

 ![](/post/2020-03-29-how-are-u-s-school-districts-responding-to-covid-a-first-look-at-12-500-districts-websites_files/state-plot.png)

 Overall, 71.3% of districts' sites referenced COVID-19 or Coronavirus.
 Not represented on the map is the number of links on each districts' site that referenced COVID-19 or coronavirus; on average, each of the 12,500 districts included 1.50 (*SD* = 2.32) links, ostensibly to the kinds of pages (or documents - or images) with the kind of information that we are trying to find out in a finer-grained way for the state of Tennessee.

-Here's an RMarkdown document with the raw and aggregate data in a searchable form: https://rpubs.com/jmichaelrosenberg/covid
+An RMarkdown document with the raw and aggregate data in a searchable form is also here: https://rpubs.com/jmichaelrosenberg/covid

 ## *fin*